New Learning Potential 2.0 App upgrade

 - filter articles according to topic

 The upgraded Learning Potential app includes 45 great new articles, 2 new videos, and lots of tips and suggestions for fun summer holiday activities.
 The free Learning Potential app is available to download now on Android and Apple devices from the App Store and Google Play.
-Find out more at www.learningpotential.gov.au
+Go to www.learningpotential.gov.au to find out more, or to access the content through a web browser.

 Download Learning Potential for free.